beatricetay/CS3219-TaskD/README.md

 <h3>Running the Kafka cluster: Pub-sub</h3>

-Note: You can replace the text in [ ] with your own names
+Note: You can replace the topic name in [topicName] with your own name

 1. Create a topic with [topicName] by runnning the following command: